Hungry Happenings

 Chicken Filling:

-• 2 cups diced chicken fingers thawed*
+• 2 cups diced chicken fingers, thawed completely

 • 1 cup Barilla Marinara Sauce